reduxjs/redux/docs/faq/ImmutableData.md

 <a id="do-i-have-to-use-immutable-js"></a>
-## What approaches are there for handling data immutably?
+## What approaches are there for handling data immutability?
 Do I have to use Immutable.JS?
 You do not need to use Immutable.JS with Redux.
 Plain JavaScript, if written correctly, is perfectly capable of providing immutability without having to use an immutable-focused library.

 However, guaranteeing immutability with JavaScript is difficult, and it can be easy to mutate an object accidentally, causing bugs in your app that are extremely difficult to locate.
 For this reason, using an immutable update utility library such as Immutable.JS can significantly improve the reliability of your app, and make your app’s development much easier.